papicella/TodoApi/README.md

 - Publish the application to get it ready to push to Cloud Foundry.

-Note: Note: we are specifying the runtime by using -r ubuntu.14.04-x64 during our publish command
+Note: we are specifying the runtime by using -r ubuntu.14.04-x64 during our publish command as we will be pushing this application to a Linux cell on Cloud Foundry

 ```
 $ dotnet publish --output ./publish --configuration Release --runtime ubuntu.14.04-x64